nmstate/kubernetes-nmstate/docs/user-guide/102-configuration.md

       type: ethernet
 ```

-In order to configure IP on previously enslaved NICs, apply a new Policy:
+In order to configure IP on previously attached NICs, apply a new Policy:

 <!-- When updating following example, don't forget to update respective attached file -->